The Unofficial NBA Streaming Guide

 There are three NBA League Pass subscription types.
 First, is the standard package, which you can get for $99.99/yr or $14.99/mo.
 This includes out-of-market games with commercials on a single device.

-Next, you can get NBA Team Pass for $89.99/yr, if you are really only interested in the games of your favorite team and don’t care about the rest.
+Next, you can get NBA Team Pass for $89.99/yr, if you are only interested in the games of your favorite team and don’t care about the rest.
 But it limits you to the games of a single team for not much cost savings.

 VPN